Skip to content

 export PYAKET_APP_WHEELS="/path/to/sdists/*.tar.gz"

-This is the recommended way to specify dependencies, although third party packages may still be installed at runtime, comparing to PyPI.
 If we get them all, a standalone install is achieved, with zero network calls to get missing packages at cost of large binary size.

 • Beware that sdists may need compilation at runtime in the user's machine, prefer wheels.